 Fiesta Island Dog Park

 If you had to pick one spot that screams Fiesta Island, it would be Fiesta Island, Dog Park.

 This area is truly magical in the southwestern section of the island.
-While researching, I came across a Yelp review that stated that this dog park is the world’s best dog park in the world.
+While researching, I came across a Yelp review stating that this dog park is the best in the world!

 I am not sure about that, but it was voted the number one dog park in all of the United States but the readers of USA Today.